bcgov/bcsnowsbi/README.md

 2.  bcsnowstats() - This function calculates statistics for specific sites that are used within the SBI calculation (specifically, percentiles as well as normals for the period of interest).
-Note that the sbi functions within the bcsnowsbi() package will automatically assign the appropriate normal time period based on the water year of the survey period you are looking for SBI values for (more detail in Usage section of this document).
+Note that the functions that calculate SBI values within the bcsnowsbi() package will automatically assign the appropriate normal time period based on the water year of the survey period you are looking for SBI values for (more detail in Usage section of this document).

 ### Installation